 To be entitled to full registration you must demonstrate that you meet the eligibility requirements for full registration.
 In addition, it is expected that your teaching practice meets the proficient standard within the Australian Professional Standards for Teachers, and demonstrate this by presenting evidence of your teaching competence to a school-based panel.

 You may apply to transition from provisional registration to full registration when you have:

 - Completed 180 days of service as a teacher in a school within a five year period;

-- Have complied with all conditions on your registration, including the Professional Development condition;
+- Complied with all conditions on your registration, including the Professional Development condition;

-- Meet all of the eligibility criteria for full registration; and
+- Met all of the eligibility criteria for full registration; and

-- Have demonstrated your proficiency against the Australian Professional Standards for Teachers.
+- Demonstrated your proficiency against the Australian Professional Standards for Teachers.